Center for the Arts and Humanities Paid Summer Internships

 The Maine Film Center

-seeks interns to assist in the organization, promotion, and presentation of the annual Maine International Film Festival in July.
-Interns will be involved in all aspects of the festival, from marketing and promotion (social media promotion, targeted audience development, press releases, media events, etc.) to technical team assistance (pre-screening of films, assistance with projection).
+seeks Production Assistants to assist in the organization, promotion, and presentation of the annual Maine International Film Festival in July.
+Interns will be involved in all aspects of the festival, from audience experience and operations (special guest services, project management, etc.) to technical team assistance (pre-screening of films, assistance with projection).
+Interns will work closely with Festival staff and be able to learn all aspects of organizing a major independent film festival.
 Interns are integral, valued members of the festival team and will be assigned duties that best match their interests, skills, and areas of study.
-Internships begin in early to mid-June and run through late July (approximately 6-7 weeks).
+Internships begin in early to mid-June and run through late July for 36 hours per week (approximately 6 weeks).

 The Waterville Public Library